GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/complementing-wp-cli/en.md

 ## Executing a GraphQL query from the terminal

-Let's use the GraphQL query from the previous recipe, to find users with the Spanish locale, but limiting it to only 1 result (via `pagination: { limit: 1 }`):
+Let's use the GraphQL query from the previous recipe, to find users with the Spanish locale, and execute a WP-CLI command on that user.

+We first limit the result to only 1 user (via `pagination: { limit: 1 }`):

 ```graphql
 query {